For the first two quarters, it didn’t matter where the Peninsula Seahawks handed the ball to running back Avega Siolo.

 Peninsula, which clinched the No. 1 seed from District 3, will host fourth-seeded Bonney Lake at 7 p.m.
 Nov.
 16 at Roy Anderson Field.
 The Panthers (5-5) beat Mercer Island 44-20 on Saturday, their fifth straight win after they started 0-5.
 One of those losses was to Peninsula, which scored a 56-28 win at Bonney Lake on Oct.
 4.

-Peninsula dominated from the opening kick, an intentional squib that the Seahawks recovered after it bounced off a Chief Sealth lineman.
+Peninsula dominated from the opening kick, a line-drive squib that the Seahawks recovered after it bounced off a Chief Sealth lineman.

 Siolo took the handoff at midfield and was barely touched as he gave his team a quick 7-0 lead.